wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    5. Maintenance.
    <br /><br />

+   Attendance at Prosci's class includes a 1-year subscription to their Practitioner eToolkit that contains PowerPoint, Word, and Excel templates for most of the Prosci tools.

+## ACMP Standards

    <a target="_blank" href="https://cdn.ymaws.com/www.acmpglobal.org/resource/resmgr/files/ACMP_Standard_2019_03_21.pdf">The 2019 Edition of the 79-page Standard defines best practices and ethics in change management</a> based on an extensive Practice Analysis Study, which investigated leading practices in change management with professionals around the world.
 It references ISO 21500:2012(E) Guidance on project management.
 There are 23 steps in the process: